nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 ## Installation instructions

 This project now uses `npm` and `gulp` based packages to produce a customised and production ready version of the email boilerplate.
-Originally the project began as static HTML files, however overtime this become a problem where dynamic elements were needed. e.g. toggling code blocks on/off, variable values etc.
+Originally the project began as static HTML files, however overtime this had limitations where dynamic elements were needed. e.g. toggling code blocks on/off, variable values etc.

 1. Install `npm` <a href="https://nodejs.org/en/" target="_blank">https://nodejs.org/en/</a> (Make sure its in your `$PATH`)
 2. Install gulp globally with `npm install --global gulp-cli`
 3. Clone the git source of this project and run `npm i` to install the required dependencies
 4. Copy `.boilerplate.defaults -> .boilerplate.custom`.
-There are a range of booleans, integer and string values to tweak to your requirements
+There are a range of configuration options available to customise
 5. Run `gulp` to build the email boilerplate
 6. The "compiled" email boilerplate versions will be written to: